Fact: If you’re having sex, condoms are the best way to protect against STIs.

 Condoms also come in many flavours, which is great for oral sex.
 But these condoms may cause yeast infections, so it’s a good idea to switch to a regular lubricated condom for vaginal or anal sex.
 Coloured condoms can also make sex a little more fun and interesting – go ahead and surprise your partner.

-This is a plastic pouch (polyurethane) that’s inserted into the vagina or anus.
+Also known and female condoms, this is a soft, loose-fitting plastic pouch (polyurethane) that’s inserted into the vagina or anus.
 There’s a flexible ring at the bottom of the pouch that keeps the condom in place, and a flexible ring at the other end that opens outside the body.
-Here are some of the benefits to using the female condom:
+Here are some of the benefits to using the internal condom:

 - It’s suitable for people who are allergic to latex.